 - You do not have the appropriate licenses, e.g. you are trying to establish an ASR session but only have TTS licenses.
-Make sure that you have your License Server running and that it has the licenses you expect it does; if you are using subscription/hosted licenses then ensure you have configured them correctly.
+Make sure that you have your License Server running and that it has the licenses you expect it does.

 - The Media Server is unable to communicate with the ASR or TTS server.
 Verify that the appropriate services are running, and ensure that you have basic functionality working.

 You can also refer to the media_server_app log, which should log an error and the reason why it is returning Busy Here.
 Here is an example of a failure resulting from no ASR licenses:

 04/11/2013 10:25:06.563,ERRO,OpenPort ,OpenPort returned -1.
 PortStatus: -26 (All available licenses are in use.)

 04/11/2013 10:25:06.563,ERRO,RTSP_Setup ,Returning Busy Here due to open port failure (Speech Port not Opened), new StreamRecognizer

 Please note that starting with LumenVox version 13.1, RTSP users will see these being reported as 404 Not Found instead of 486 Busy Here messages, but the meaning is the same, SIP users will continue to see 486 Busy Here in these instances.